December Thread Spinner 39 -- On Empowering Natural Beauty - Lorna Elizabeth

 It’s in seeing the every-day, the familiar, that we can also notice differences – improvements and setbacks.
 These help map our place, the places and spaces we share with wildlife.
 Being connected, understanding, expecting the familiar, all help us to see patterns and set expectations.
 If and when these familiar patterns change, they can give us hope – like the continued naturalisation of tui on the Peninsula – or raise concerns - like the 2nd year of blue penguin deaths due to low food supplies in December.
 Understanding the familiar and appreciating it means connecting with changes and determining when and how interventions can benefit.

 And so, I reflect on twenty-seven years in one place, not my natural home, yet now my naturalised home.
 Becoming of a place requires time, focus, connection – a commitment to place, the familiar.
 While I now call Akaroa my home, my place to stand, I also know that I am still becoming a naturalist in residence.

 Stefanie Rixecker was born in Germany and has lived in four countries and on three continents.
 After attaining her doctorate in the US, she worked in academia in environmental policy & management for 25 years, attaining a full Professorship alongside publishing numerous journal articles and book chapters on environmental issues, including climate change and environmental justice.
 She’s a sought after public speaker, having delivered over 100 addresses worldwide.
 More recently, Stefanie actively moved from theory to practise, and now leads the largest regional government organisation in Aotearoa - which has responsibility for environmental management of freshwater, biodiversity, natural hazards and climate change impacts, amongst other key areas.
 Her current passion is learning to bridge academic prose with nature writing; her photos and favourite quotes can be found at her Twitter site @SRixecker.

-A monthly free newsletter full of wild woman wisdom, ways, and wonderings
+A (not always) monthly free newsletter full of wild woman wisdom, ways, and wonderings